-17% of children with autism did not have any Special Educational Needs
+of children with autism did not have any Special Educational Needs

 Special Educational Needs (SEN) is a stage approach to the identification of children with learning difficulties, the assessment of their educational need and the making of any special educational provision necessary to meet those needs.
-The previous five stage approach was in 2021 replaced by a three stage approach5, where stage 1 is school delivered special provision, stage 2 is school and external provision and stage 3 represents a Statement of SEN6.
+The previous five stage approach was replaced by a three stage approach in 2021, where stage 1 is school delivered special provision, stage 2 is school and external provision and stage 3 represents a Statement of SEN.

-Of all children diagnosed with autism in 2021/22, 17% were identified as not having any special educational needs.
-This is three percentage points higher than the proportion in 2020/21.
-More than half (58%) had a Statement of Special Educational Needs (SEN stage 3), whilst a quarter of the children with autism were in either SEN stage 1 or 2.
+Of all children diagnosed with autism in 2022/23, 18% were identified as not having any special educational needs.
+This is one percentage point higher than the proportion in 2021/22.
+More than half (59%) had a Statement of Special Educational Needs (SEN stage 3), whilst almost a quarter (23%) of the children with autism were in either SEN stage 1 or 2.
 Please note that, as the SEN process is dynamic, with children moving between stages, the SEN stages must be treated as a 'snapshot' at the time of the NI School Census.

-Figure 4: Children diagnosed with autism by Special Educational Needs (SEN) (2021/22)
+Figure 4: Children diagnosed with autism by Special Educational Needs (SEN) (2022/23)